 - 0.5% of the next $15 million

-- A reasonable amount for estates over $25 million, determined by the court
+- A reasonable amount for estates over $25 million, determined by the court.

-The statutory fees above do not include:
+The statutory attorney fees above do not include:

 - Court filing fees